Zero Degrees? Zero Problem: Your Guide to Winter Grilling

 - Allow more time for your grill to heat up

 - Set it and forget it, for real.
+You’re not going to keep a hot grill if you don’t keep the lid closed.
 Try not to lift the lid too much, leave as much heat as you can inside the grill

 - If you’re using propane, know that it behaves differently in the cold and you may need more than usual.
-Be sure to have plenty on hand
+Be sure to have plenty of extra fuel on hand if you’ll be gas grilling

 - Shovel & de-ice.
 Nothing would ruin your dinner more than a trip to the ER.
 Make sure your path from the house to the grill is clear and dry so you don’t slip

-Have a great picture of you or your grill in the snow?
-Share it with us!
+Have a great picture of you or your grill in the snow or favorite winter grilling recipes?
+Share them with us!